 There are also less formal groups.
 Back in LA, one of the best ways I found to meet people was through my hobby of Swing dancing.
 There was a whole underground community of people who’d go to all of the swing dance events.
 After a while, I got to know all of the regulars in the scene, and I made some good friends through it.
 There are also huge communities of people who like salsa, ballroom, and tango dancing in every major city.
 Once you get into one of these scenes, you can pretty much instantly find a group of friends in any major city.
 Getting into these scenes takes some effort (dance lessons) but the results are really amazing, as far as meeting people is concerned.

 But I’m not saying you have to do partner dancing.
 There are other informal “scenes” around.
 You just have to look for them.
 Renaissance Fairs?
 Historical re-enactment societies?
 Bluegrass music?
 Go online and look for groups devoted to whatever floats your boat.

 Another way to meet people (and do something good) is to volunteer.
-Shortly after I moved to RI, there were historic floods which damaged a large number of homes.
-I signed up with Samaritan’s Purse to help homeowners clean up afterwards.
+Shortly after I moved to RI, there were historic floods that damaged a large number of homes.
+I signed up with Samaritan’s Purse to help homeowners clean up afterward.
 I didn’t know anyone in the area so I didn’t have anything better to do.
 I also volunteer at a food bank once a month, in association with my church.
 These organizations always need help, so you’ll be welcomed with open arms, and you’ll meet some good people in the process.
 Personally, I am not good at making small-talk, so having some mission to accomplish way for me to interact with people.